CMU-17313Q/CMU-17313Q.github.io/docs/projects/P2/2_firstsprint.md

 ## Checkpoint Presentation (50 pts)

-During the Week 5 recitation slot (**Monday February 13th**), your group will give a 10-minute presentation describing your current progress, followed by a short 1-2 minute Q&A session where you can get feedback from the TAs and your peers.
+During the Week 5 recitation slot (**Thursday September 21st**), your group will give a 7-minute presentation describing your current progress, followed by a short 1-2 minute Q&A session where you can get feedback from the CAs and your peers.

 Your slides should include the following information (the recommended slides amount is in parentheses):